rockstor/rockstor-doc/interface/docker-based-rock-ons/observability-starter-kit.rst

 In order to get the *current* transferred bytes value, you need to make a modification to our metric.

 #.
-Select "Code".
+Select the "Code" option.
 You will find it at the bottom, next to the "Run queries" button.
 #.
 Replace the current metric with the following expression: ``rate(system.disk.io[$__interval])``
 #.
 Change the unit from "Data / bytes (IEC)" to "Data rate / bytes/sec(IEC)"
 #.
-Scroll up to the "Tooltip" section, and click on the "All" item, and then on the "Descending" item.
+Scroll up to the "Tooltip" section, and select the "All" option, and then the "Descending" option.

 Now the lines will not be straight anymore because thanks to the `rate() function <https://docs.victoriametrics.com/victoriametrics/metricsql/#rate>`_